IsaiaScope/Iso_Obsidian_2.0/Fastify/Data/Book/Hooks.md

 ---

+### The onRequest hook

+As the name implies, the onRequest hook is triggered every time there is an incoming request.
+Since it is the first event on the execution list, the body request is always null because body parsing doesn’t happen yet.
+The hook function is asynchronous

+---

 ### The preParsing hook

 Declaring a preParsing hook allows us to transform the incoming request payload before it is parsed.
 This callback is asynchronous and accepts three parameters: Request, Reply, and the payload stream.
 Again, the body request is null since this hook is triggered before preValidation.
 Therefore, we must return a stream if we want to modify the incoming payload.
 Moreover, developers are also in charge of adding and updating the receivedEncodedLength property of the returned value.